ai-labs-team/casium/README.md

 Think of it like a bank ledger: the current balance is just a sum of all the transactions.
 However, when we introduce side-effects, our bank balance starts changing out from under us.
 We no longer have an audit log of what it should be or why.
 We have no way to predict it, and we've lost the ability to reproduce it or examine it in an isolated context.

-So, how do we make our state predictable again?
+So, how do we make the state predictable again?
 With more messages, of course!

 Up until now, we've been both producing (in the view) and consuming (in the update) our own messages. _Command messages_ (or just _commands_) are a new type of message: we produce them, but they're consumed by Casium, in the background, away from our application code.
 Casium _manages_ our effects for us.
 We use these commands any time we want to read, write, or execute something outside of our model, like HTTP calls, cookies, etc.